FluxAugur/resume/README.md

 *Ann Arbor, Michigan*

 Taught/assisted in the teaching of multiple Hour of Code events during Computer Science Week 2015 & 2016, at all educational levels.
 Presented/lead discussions on a diverse spectrum of computer science topics, from introductory concepts to career opportunities, to being a freelance engineer/developer, to teaching for attendees at all educational levels.

+## Accomplishments
+### Courses
+**East Tennessee State University**
+*Graduate Courses*
+*Johnson City, Tennessee*

+- CSCI 5019: Supervised Teaching
+- CSCI 5150: Distributed Systems
+- CSCI 5200: Software Systems Engineering
+- CSCI 5220: Software Verification and Validation
+- CSCI 5230: Software Project Management
+- CSCI 5300: Software Design
+- CSCI 5460: Network and Information Security
+- CSCI 5520:  Research Methods
+- CSCI 5550: Directed Research 1
+- CSCI 5620: Analysis of Algorithms
+- CSCI 5710: E-commerce Implementation
+- CSCI 5910: Software Development Project 1
+- CSCI 5920: Software Development Project 2
+- CSCI 5930: Software Development Project 3
+- CSCI 5957: C# for Programmers
+- CSCI 5957: Competetive Programming
+- CSCI 5990: Reading and Research
+- GRAD 5110: Teaching Pedagogy

+### Languages
+- French, elementary proficiency
+- German, elementary proficiency
+- Spanish, elementary proficiency

+### Certifications
+- AWS Business Professional, February 2014
+- AWS Technical Professional, February 2014

+### Projects
+**East Tennessee State University**
+*December 2010 – August 2012*
+*Johnson City, Tennessee*

+The International Speech Assessment (ISA) capstone project was created to develop a prototype software application (using Java) to allow speech language pathologists (SLPs) to assess the developmental speech language capabilities/needs of children in a variety of languages.

+The ISA project was a collaboration of East Tennessee State University (ETSU), Johnson City, Tennessee, United States and Doctor Sharynne McLeod, Charles Sturt University, Bathurst, Australia.

+My function on the project team was handling the bulk of the software design (MVC) and development (lead programmer).

+### Publications
+**Freeform Games, LLC**
+*November 2012*

+[Harley Garrick](http://www.freeformgames.com/game_details.php?29), school groundskeeper: an extra character for Freeform Games' Spellbound.

+### Tests
+**Myers-Briggs Type Indicator (MBTI)**
+*November 2015*

+ENTP-T
+Quick, ingenious, stimulating, alert, and outspoken.
+Resourceful in solving new and challenging problems.
+Adept at generating conceptual possibilities and then analyzing them strategically.
+Good at reading other people.
+Bored by routine, will seldom do the same thing the same way, apt to turn to one new interest after another.

+Identity (The fifth symbol/letter, after the hyphen)
+> The Identity aspect underpins all others, showing how confident we are in our abilities and decisions:
+> Assertive (-A) individuals are self-assured, even-tempered and resistant to stress.
+They refuse to worry too much and do not push themselves too hard when it comes to achieving goals.
+> Turbulent (-T) individuals are self-conscious and sensitive to stress.
+They are likely to experience a wide range of emotions and to be success-driven, perfectionistic and eager to improve.

+### Organizations
+Member, Association of Computing Machinery (ACM)